augustovictor/software-architecture-specialization/README.md

 - These new composite services can be:
     - Composite: Depends on more than one service
     - Basic: Does not depend on otehr services

+### Service invocation (SOAP)

+Communicate with a SOAP message (XML) in a request-response manner.

+The purpose of a SOAP message is to solicit an operation from the remote service.

+Main elements of a SOAP message:
+- Envelope: Required
+- Header: Not required.
+May have info about the client or routing info.
+- Body: Required.
+Contains the real message and the service the service provider needs to provide.
+Also the services inputs.

+There are 2 styles of soap messaging:
+- Document: Is like when a company produces a purchase order that contains a request that will be understood by both parties.
+- RPC: Like the document style but the body of the message looks more like a method call.
+With an operation and input parameters.

+These messages can also be sent through SMTP (used by emails), but the HTTP[POST] is more often used.
+And can be synchronous or asynchronous.

+Patterns for SOAP messaging:
+- Request-response: Synchronous and through HTTP;
+    - Service requester sends a request to the service provider which in turn sends back a response;
+- Solicit-response: Synchronous.
+    - Service provider makes a request (solicitation) to the service requester which in turn sends back a response so the service provider knows that the service requester has been updated;
+- One-way: Asynchronous since no response is expected.
+    - The service requester sends a request to the service provider and no response is expected;
+        - This can be a simple notification that the service requester is up and running;
+- Notification: Asynchronous
+    - The service provider sends the service requester a notification and no response is expected;
+        - Well suited for event based systems (publisher and subscribers)

+Since SOAP messages are stateless we store interaction state on the client and/or the server.
+Or using extensions to web services like WS-Coordination.